Oil & Gas Projects

-Acquisition projects provide long-life cashflows with quick payouts (3 Yrs or less).
+Acquisition projects provide long-life cashflows with quick payouts (3 Yrs. or less).
 Typically, they involve a situation where we can identify upside potential in producing oil and gas assets through operational enhancements, cost reductions, improved product marketing, recompletions, and anything else that can add value to the assets.
-We evaluate each and every asset to determine where upside potential exist so we can formulate our strategy.
-Our evaluation process looks at history, production, expenses, contracts, logs, etc. We target assets with minimal decline (10% or less) and long life reserves (15-20 years +).
+Prior to closing we evaluate each and every asset to determine where upside potential exist so we can formulate our strategy.
+Our evaluation process looks at production, expenses, contracts, logs, etc. We target assets with minimal decline (10% or less) and long-life reserves (15-20 years +).

 Direct participation in oil and gas is for the risk tolerant investor.
 Oil and gas investment provides an inflation hedge, as well as diversity to an equity investment portfolio.

-The following is a synopsis of the tax benefits generated by direct participation of oil and gas investments:
+The following is a synopsis of the tax benefits generated by direct participation in oil and gas projects:

 Intangible Drilling Costs (IDC)